 But Young's quest for an all-Mormon community failed, in fact, the town became predominantly non-Mormon due to the transient nature of the railroad business and its premium location for mining and ranching.
 By 1868, Echo was big town but it did not grow into the 'city' Young had hoped it would be.

 Because the town had grown so large it became inevitable that the eclectic community be integrated into the statewide, publicly funded school system.
 Between 1880-1902 the children of Echo used the local Presbyterian Church for classes during the week.
 When the newer school was built it would resemble the changing atmosphere in education in Utah.

-The school was utilized between 1914-1940s.
-A former student, Laurel Brewer who currently lives in Henefer recalled the names of his teachers, Mrs. McClerk for grades 1-3 and Gerald Taylor who taught grades 4-6.
+The school was utilized between 1914 to 1940s.
+A former student, Laurel Brewer who currently lives in Henefer recalled the names of his teachers, Mrs. McClerk for grades 1-3 and Gerald Taylor who taught grades 4 to 6.
 He said that there was a hallway that separated the rooms and there was no indoor plumbing.
 The bathroom was a 2 seater outhouse with slider boxes.

 Decline of the Railroad

 By the late 1940s the railroad business had severely declined and the town of Echo was slowly diminishing as well.
 The Echo School was closed and children were bussed to the neighboring town of Coalville.

 When the construction for Interstate 80 was taking place, a portion of the school grounds was taken for its right-of-way.
 The building was moved a short distance, given a concrete foundation.
 Today the structure is currently mothballed, hoping to find a future use in this busy crossroads of western history.